yasir2000/openwrt-oldwiki-md/BuildingPackagesHowTo.rst

 '''TIP:''' Before you begin porting your own package to !OpenWrt, check if it has not been already done by someone else.
-To check that [http://dev.openwrt.org/browser/trunk/openwrt/package/ browse the subversion repository] of the development version in your web broswer and see if the package is already there.
+To check that [http://dev.openwrt.org/browser/trunk/openwrt/package/ browse the subversion repository] of the development version in your web browser and see if the package is already there.
 Don't do the work twice.

 Let's start with porting and packaging the well known "Hello world"